-Mistreatment of students will not be tolerated.
+Policy framework: UT Health strives to provide an educational environment that is safe, equitable, and hospitable so that learners have the opportunity to succeed in their academic and professional programs.
+To that end, mistreatment of students will not be tolerated.
 Mistreatment, intentional or unintentional, occurs when behavior shows disrespect for the dignity of others and interferes with the learning process.
-Student mistreatment may take many forms all of which impact student performance.
+Student mistreatment may take many forms, all of which impact student performance.

 Examples of behavior that are unacceptable at the Health Science Center include:

-- Disparaging or demeaning comments about an individual or group
+- Disparaging or demeaning comments about an individual or group;

-- Loss of personal civility including shouting, displays of temper, public or private abuse, belittling, or humiliation
+- Loss of personal civility including shouting, displays of temper, public or private abuse, belittling, or humiliation;

-- Use of grading or other forms of evaluation in a punitive or retaliatory manner
+- Use of grading or other forms of evaluation in a punitive or retaliatory manner;

-- Sending student on inappropriate errands
+- Sending student on inappropriate errands.

-- School’s Associate Dean for Student Affairs
+- Dean’s Designee - School’s Assistant/Associate Dean for Student Affairs

 - The Health Science Center’s Office of Student Life Student Ombudsperson